openwebos/novacomd/README.md

 Summary
 -------
-Utility to communicate with an embedded device over USB or TCP/IP
+Utility to communicate with a target device over USB or TCP/IP

 Description
 -----------